Trade Planner Calculator

 Day traders, swing traders, forex traders, crypto traders, stock traders, and index traders can use this tool to create a clearer risk plan.
 This interface is most suitable for traders who have a setup and want to time their entry.

-It is a technique for newer traders to see how stop distance, risk percentage, position size and R.R. all come together.
+It gives newer traders a clear picture of how stop distance, risk percentage, position size, and R:R work together before real money is involved.
 It helps experienced traders to speed up planning and to be consistent with each setup.

 Why This Tool Is More Useful Than a Basic Stop Loss Calculator